xjjda22/calyptus-solidity-challenges/Solidity-Challenge-#383/README.md

 # Solidity Challenge #383 🕵️‍♂️

-Have a look at this Auction contract.
-Would you feel confident deploying it? 👀
+Would you deploy this Auction contract? 👀
 ![Auction Contract](383.jpeg)

 ## Problem Explanation

-Imagine we have an auction where people can place bids.
-The highest bidder wins, and the others can get their money back.

-Here's the simplified process:
+Imagine an auction where people bid.
+The highest bidder wins.
+Others get their money back.
+Here's the process:

-1. **Bidding**: People send money to place bids.
-If someone bids higher than the current highest bid, they become the new highest bidder.
+1. **Bidding**:
+   - People send money to bid.
+   - The highest bid wins.
+2. **Withdraw**:
-2. **Withdraw**: People who were outbid can withdraw their money.
+   - Outbid people can withdraw their money.
-3. **End Auction**: When the auction ends, the highest bid goes to the auction owner.
+3. **End Auction**:
+   - The highest bid goes to the auction owner.

 ## What Went Wrong?

-The original withdraw function has a bug called a re-entrancy attack.
-Let's see how this could happen with an example.
+The withdraw function has a re-entrancy bug.
+Here's an example:

 ### Example:

-1. Alice places a bid of 1 ether.
+1. Alice bids 1 ether.
-2. Bob outbids her with 2 ether.
+2. Bob bids 2 ether.
-3. Alice tries to withdraw her 1 ether.
+3. Alice withdraws her 1 ether.

-If Alice's withdrawal request goes to her smart contract (not her directly), this contract could be malicious and call `withdraw` again before the first call finishes.
-This way, Alice's contract could keep asking for her money back multiple times before the system realizes she has already been refunded.
+- If Alice's withdrawal goes to her smart contract, it could be malicious.
+It could call `withdraw` again before the first call finishes.
+- Alice's contract could keep asking for money back before the system realizes she was refunded.

+### Solution

+To prevent this, update the state before transferring money.
+This ensures withdrawals are marked as done before sending money.

+1. Update the state to mark the withdrawal.
+2. Transfer the money after updating the state.